Yarmouth and the Acadian Coast (Nova Scotia)

 or add this destination to your online quote

-The drive around the far western tip of Nova Scotia comprises a similar coastal landscape to much of the south shore – beautiful craggy outcrops and sweeping vistas.
-The roads are fairly winding and so journeying all the way around can take some time – if you are not pushed for time in the province then this is a nice addition to your itinerary.
+The drive around the far western tip of Nova Scotia offers a similar coastal landscape to much of the south shore, with beautiful craggy outcrops and sweeping ocean views.
+The roads here are winding, so making your way around can take time — but if your itinerary allows, it’s a lovely addition to your journey.

-Yarmouth itself is a pretty port town, busy with fishing boats and the ferries that arrive here from Maine.
-The town is located close to George’s Bank, one of the largest lobster fishing grounds in the world and so receives a huge amount of lobster landings throughout the year – an industry around which the town thrives, and of course leads to mouth-watering seafood dishes in the local restaurants.
+Yarmouth is a charming port town, bustling with fishing boats and the ferries arriving from Maine.
+Located near George’s Bank, one of the largest lobster fishing grounds in the world, Yarmouth sees a huge number of lobster landings throughout the year.
+This thriving industry has shaped the town’s identity and provides the foundation for the mouth-watering seafood dishes served in its local restaurants.

-The area around Yarmouth is home to the largest Acadian community in Nova Scotia and so here the cultures of the French speaking Acadia and English settlers melt together.
-Whilst travelling around the region you will find tiny villages encircling weatherboard churches alongside a vibrant Acadian flair, evident in the language, the music and the food.
+The area surrounding Yarmouth is home to Nova Scotia’s largest Acadian community, where the cultures of French-speaking Acadians and English settlers blend together.
+As you explore, you’ll come across small villages encircling weatherboard churches, along with vibrant Acadian traditions reflected in the language, music, and food.

 What to do